 Signed into law on March 27, 2020, included funds to be awarded as economic relief to airports affected by the prevention of, preparation for, and response to the COVID-19 pandemic.
 South Dakota airports received a total of \$36,226,983.
 These funds had to be expended by 9/30/2024 and could be used for operational costs, supply needs related to the pandemic and were also used as the 10% match requirement for the 2020 AIP grant program.
 The CARES funds deadline has expired therefore no more funding is able to be spent.
-SD had \$168,188 left in CARES funding that did not get expended.
-Reasons include that the airports/cities didn't have allowable expenses that they could claim as they don't have employee payroll and used what they could for utilities, insurance, etc. Sioux Falls and Rapid City had grants that were for projects, and the amount left over was due to costs that came in under budget.
+SD had \$168,188 left in CARES funding that did not get expended due to not having eligible expenses.